 My name's Alison Murphy.
 I'm a designer and illustrator.
 I've lived in a few places, but mostly Orlando, Florida.
 I like fantasy novels, sea otters, and drawing.
-I pride myself on my pixel-perfect perfectionism, and can be a bit judgey about poor legibility.
+I pride myself on pixel-perfect perfectionism, but I can be a bit salty about poor legibility.

-I specialize in vector work.
-Illustration, iconography, patterns, and the like.
-That being said, I have a more than fair hand for branding, print design, layout, presentations, traditional illustration, and more (if I do say so myself).
+I started out as a vector illustrator and production artist eight years ago, and over the years have developed a more than fair hand for branding, print design, layout, presentation design, photography, and more (if I do say so myself).

 About the Once and Future thing...